modelon-community/Assimulo/trunk/doc/sphinx/source/installation.rst

     python setup.py install

 After a successful installation, the package will be located in Pythons dist-packages folder.
-For troubleshooting see :ref:`instTrouble`.
+Note, in case of 64bit systems the section troubleshooting see :ref:`instTrouble` should be consulted before installation.

 .. note::